margavicunas/ashtanga-asanas-scrapper/README.md

 # Ashtanga Primary Series Scraper 🧘‍♀️

-A Python tool that not only collects asana images from the Ashtanga Yoga Primary Series but also helps you find similar poses by name!
+A Python tool that not only collects asana images from the Ashtanga Yoga Primary Series but also helps you find similar asanas by name!
 Specially useful for studying the sequence offline.

 ## Purpose

 This project makes learning and referencing Ashtanga Primary Series easier by:
 - Creating a structured dataset of asanas with their images
-- Finding similar poses to help understand pose relationships
+- Finding similar asanas to help understand pose relationships
 - Making it simple to study the sequence offline
 - Providing a local backup of asana references

 ## Features

 - 📸 Downloads all asana images from the primary series
-- 🔄 Processes asanas to find similar poses
+- 🔄 Processes asanas to find similar asanas
 - 📝 Creates structured JSON files with asana details
 - 🛠️ Includes proper error handling and logging
 - 🚀 Uses parallel processing for faster downloads